Circle 9: Degrowth and Exnovation

 We focus on exnovation as a key concept within the broader degrowth paradigm.
 Degrowth involves the equitable and just down-scaling of production and consumption, undertaken through democratic processes, in order to bring our societies back into balance with the living world, while improving well-being.
 Exnovation plays an important role in this downscaling: we urgently need creative and democratically engaging ways to undo all the structures that fossil capital has created to make our lives dependent on its unlimited growth.

 The Circle will combine technical know-how together with sociological, political and ecological understanding, based on principles of degrowth and environmental justice scholarship.
-We will work together with civil society: we invite members of social movements that are mobilizing to dismantle fossil fuel infrastructure in the Nordic countries (and beyond) to discuss together the technical, social and political challenges they are facing, and how academic actors can best serve their needs.
+We will work together with civil society: we invite members of civil society in the Nordic countries (and beyond) to discuss together the technical, social and political challenges they are facing when advocating or engaging in exnovation, and how academic actors can best serve their needs.

 Driving questions